4. What it is to have gained life and what it is to have no life

 Excerpted from “Only by Putting the Truth Into Practice Can One Cast off the Shackles of a Corrupt Disposition” in Records of Talks of Christ of the Last Days

-When the truth becomes your life, then if someone blasphemes against God, has no reverence for God, is slipshod in their duty, causes interruptions or disturbs the work of God’s house, and when you see this happen, you are then able to discern it and expose it when necessary, and approach it in accordance with the truth principle.
+When the truth becomes your life, then if someone blasphemes against God, has no reverence for God, is slipshod in their duty, causes interruptions or disturbs the work of the church, and when you see this happen, you are then able to discern it and expose it when necessary, and approach it in accordance with the truth principle.
 If the truth has not become your life, and you still live within your satanic disposition, then when you encounter wicked people and devils who cause interruptions and disturbances to the work of God’s house, you will turn a blind eye and a deaf ear; you will brush them aside, without reproach from your conscience.
 You will even think that someone causing disturbances to the work of God’s house has nothing to do with you.
 No matter how great the loss to God’s work and the interests of His house, you will feel no reproach from your conscience, which means that you will be someone who lives by their satanic disposition.
 Satan controls you and causes you to live as something neither quite human nor quite demon.
 You eat what is God’s, drink what is God’s, and enjoy all that comes from Him, yet, when the work of God’s house suffers any loss, you think it has nothing to do with you, and, when you see it happen, you even “bend your elbow outward,”[a] and do not take God’s side, nor do you uphold God’s work or the interests of God’s house.
 This means Satan has power over you, does it not?
 Do such people live as human beings?
 Clearly, they are demons, not humans!
 However, when the truth holds sway in your heart and has become your life, then, when you see something passive, negative, or evil arising, the reaction in your heart is entirely different.
 First, you feel reproach and a sense of uneasiness, followed immediately by this feeling: “I can’t just remain idle and turn a blind eye.
 I must stand up and speak, I must stand up and take responsibility.”
 You can then stand up and put a stop to these evil deeds, exposing them, striving to safeguard the interests of God’s house and prevent God’s work from being disturbed.
 Not only will you have this courage and resolve, and will you be capable of understanding the matter completely, but you will also fulfill the responsibility you should bear for God’s work and for the interests of His house, and your duty will thereby be fulfilled.
-How will it be fulfilled?
-It will be fulfilled through the truth exerting its effect on you and becoming your life.
-In this way, once your duty has been fulfilled, you will not ask whether God can grant you a reward, whether He saw your actions, or whether He accepts them.
-Instead, you will simply believe it is the responsibility you ought to have taken on.
-Would you not thus be living out conscience, reason, humanity, integrity, and dignity?
+If you could consider performing your duty as your responsibility and obligation and as God’s commission, something that must be done well in order to face God as well as your conscience, would you not thus be living out conscience, reason, integrity, and dignity?
 Your deeds and behavior would be the “fearing God and shunning evil” of which He speaks.
 You would be performing the essence of these words and living out their reality.
 When the truth becomes a person’s life, they are then able to live out this reality.
 But if you have not yet entered into this reality, then, when you evince deceit, deception, or disguise, or when you see wicked people in action or evil forces disturbing and interrupting God’s work, you do not feel a thing, and perceive nothing.
 Even when these things happen under your very nose, you are still able to laugh, and can still eat and sleep with an easy conscience, and you feel not the slightest bit of self-reproach.
 Out of these two lives you can live out, which do you choose?
 Which life has a true human likeness, with which you live out the reality of positive things, and which life is an evil, devilish one?
 The answer is self-evident.
 When the truth has not become people’s reality or lives, then what they live out is quite pitiful and sad, and they are not in charge of their own lives.
-Because the truth has not become the life inside them, what they do is not under their own control, and though they may feel a bit sad about this, the feeling passes very quickly and they feel no remorse whatsoever.
+To be unable to practice the truth, though they want to; to be unable to love God, though they wish to; and to lack the strength to expend themselves for God, though they yearn to do so—this is the pity and the sorrow of corrupted human beings.
+To resolve this problem, one must accept and pursue the truth; they must welcome the truth into their heart in order to have a new life.
+For those who cannot accept the truth, no matter what they do or think, no matter how good their actions seem on the surface, those actions are pretense and trickery, and they are hypocrisy.
+So, if one does not pursue the truth, they cannot gain life.
 That is how great the difference is between these two sorts of life.

 Excerpted from “Only Those Who Practice the Truth Are God-Fearing” in Records of Talks of Christ of the Last Days